 17. White Button-Down and Blue Jeans

-You truly cannot beat the classics.
-A white shirt tucked into blue jeans with leather loafers.
-It never looks dated.
-It’s the kind of outfit that makes you look like you have your life together.
+SaveThere’s nothing like the classics!
+White shirt in blue jeans with leather loafers.
+It’s not always out of style.
+This kind of dress makes you look like you have your life together.

 18. Structured Jacket and Wide-Leg Trousers